OpenCTI-Platform/docs/docs/usage/dashboards.md

 To export a dashboard configuration from the dashboard view:

 1. Navigate to the desired dashboard.
-2. Click on the `Export to JSON` button (file with an arrow pointing to the top right corner) located in the top-right corner of the dashboard.
+2. Click on the `Export` button (file with an arrow pointing to the top right corner) located in the top-right corner of the dashboard.

 ![Export JSON button](assets/export-json-button.png)